huttadam/API-Webserver-Travel-Plan/README.md

 The Destination model represents the countries, cities/locations and continents that will be visitied on the users trip.
 The destination model has two Schemas: The DestinationSchema is for handling/viewing just the destination information where as the DestinationPublicSchema is used to display at lot of information and excludes and includes specific informationfor this purpose.
 As you may begin to realize the relationship between the Models are quite similar.
 The model Id becoming the the foreign key on the next model.
 The relationships are as follows.

 * Trip

 The Destination Model is the many part of the one-to-many relationship, so many destinations can be related to a Trips Id.
 The Trip information is back populated which means Trip info can be accessed and is utilized in the DestinationSchema and can related information can be displayed.
 The db.realtionship created with the Trip model also does not utilize the cascade arguement, meaning deletion will not flow backwards to the related Trip model if a Destination is deleted from the database.

+* Activity

+The Activity model relationship with the Destination model is similar to the User > Trip relationship, Trip > Destination relationships.
+The Destination model relationship with the Activity model is a one to many relationship.
+So one destination can have multiple activities but every activity needs a destination.

+#### Activity Model